 A Year in the Life is sprinkled with delightful recipes and today we try her Eve’s Pudding, an apple cobbler to warm up with after a cold day outside.
 It is an easy dessert to make to add to your Thanksgiving weekend menu.

+Christmas is not far off, so time to get your holiday baking under way.
+Your fruitcake and Christmas pudding benefit from aging.
 Stir-up Sunday is a traditional day for families to take a turn at making a wish while stirring the Christmas Pudding.

 Stir-up Sunday Traditions